 Is there anything else I need to know about your dog’s health before you go away?

 In many cases, you won’t ever have to use this information.
-But arming yourself with these details means greater peace of mind for you, and for the client.
+But arming yourself with these details means greater peace of mind for you, and for the pet parent.